 These products are so effective because they break down quickly and spread really well.
 These products may be less effective on mature insects.

-Oils can be used for controlling spider mites, mealy bugs, scales, aphids, psylla and several other insects.
+Oils can be used for controlling spider mites, mealy bugs, scales, aphids, psylla and several other insects, according to Bug Guys Pest Control.
 As these oils have the potential of harming the plants, especially the leaves, you would do well to read the directions first and then use it.

 It is also highly recommended that you don’t use these products when the temperature is more than 85 degrees.
 You can also opt for testing the product by applying it on a small area and looking for signs of plant damage.